smithy-lang/smithy-kotlin/docs/design/endpoints.md

      * Client/static/general context parameters are inspected here to determine how to bind values.
      */
     public fun render()

     /**
-     * Implement this API to generate additional parameters to be passed to the middleware.
-     * By default, the middleware takes two parameters:
-     * 1. service client config
-     * 2. operation's request object
-     *
-     * The implementer is responsible for code generation of the middleware installation.
-     */
-    public open fun getMiddlewareParams(): List<Symbol>

-    /**
      * SDK authors extend this method to handle built-ins.